lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 | 1.0    | 127                 | *tutta forza*

 ---------
-### Natural x steps
+### Integer x steps
 #### **xstepsF** (x)

-This manual format is useful for different context where natural numbers can be much more readable.
+This manual format is useful for different context where integer numbers can be much more readable.
 For instance, to write a sequence of melodic intervals using a diatonic scale as the step basis.
 Conversion formulae: normalized parameter _**p**_ to x-steps _**x**_ in  and inverse ([graph](https://www.desmos.com/calculator/3vy4gwjxcu)):

 <img src="formulae/norm2xsteps.svg" width="440">
 The inversion is made with a lookup table.
 <img src="formulae/norm2xsteps_graph.png" width="450">

-| [0, 1] |  natural steps
+| [0, 1] |  integer steps
 | ------ | -------------------
 | 0      | -36
 | 0.0005 | -35